Kong/kong-pongo/README.md

 For example; the Kong plugin `session` relies on the `lua-resty-session` rock.
 So by default it will install that dependency before starting the tests.

-An alternate way is to provide a `.pongo-setup.sh` file.
+An alternate way is to provide a `.pongo-setup.sh` or `.pongo/pongo-setup.sh` file.
 If that file is present then that file will be executed (using `source`), instead of the default behaviour.

-For example, the following `.pongo-setup.sh` file will install a specific development branch of `lua-resty-session` instead of the one specified in the rockspec:
+For example, the following file will install a specific development branch of `lua-resty-session` instead of the one specified in the rockspec: